U.S. mortgage industry braces for more strain as support talks stall

 That is because non-bank mortgage servicers, which have much less capital and liquidity than banks, still have to make payments to investors even if borrowers fail to make theirs.

-“They just don’t have the money,” said Ajay Rajadhyaksha, head of macro research at Barclays and a member of a committee that advises the Treasury on debt management and the economy.
+“Some of them don’t have the means to do so,” said Ajay Rajadhyaksha, head of macro research at Barclays and a member of the Treasury Borrowing Advisory Committee (TBAC), which advises the Treasury on debt management and the economy.

 Bob Broeksmit, chief executive of the MBA, told Reuters the group had held “very productive” discussions with the Fed and the Treasury, but the agencies have so far stopped short of committing to a facility.